Photo Source: Wikimedia Commons

 Jesus did not found a boys club.
 He founded a universal Church that welcomes everyone.
 When Our Lord walked this earth, He went out of His way to treat women with honor and dignity that men of that place and time found scandalizing.

-Frankly, between this kind of thing coming from American cardinals, and the do-si-doh about marriage coming from Germany and Belgium, I’m beginning to wish somebody would pull the plug on these guy’s mikes.
+Frankly, between this kind of thing coming from American cardinals, and the doh-si-doh about marriage coming from Germany and Belgium, I’m beginning to wish somebody would pull the plug on these guy’s mikes.

-I’ve struggled with this all my life and I can tell you that ramblings like those from Cardinal Burke were a big part of what kept me walled up in what I thought was self-protective armor against a God Who hated me.
+I’ve struggled with this all my life and I can tell you that ramblings like those from Cardinal Burke were a big part of what kept me walled up in what I thought was self-protective armor against a God I believed hated me.

 You’ve gotta be careful, you men of God, telling half the human race that God thinks less of them than He does the other half.
 Aside from the enormous harm you do to the souls of the people you are supposed to be shepherding — and this little dance with misogyny is massively damaging to both men and women — you are defaming the Lord.